Nordkirchen Castle & Venus Island

 Nordkirchen Castle

-Nordkirchen Castle is one of the best-known and most popular destinations in Münsterland.
+Nordkirchen Castle is one of the best-known and most popular excursion destinations in the Münsterland region.
 It is an impressive example of great architecture.
-The imposing Nordkirchen Castle lies in the middle of extensive parkland in the immediate vicinity of the town of Nordkirchen.
-Beautiful walking paths lead through the castle park and end at Nordkirchen Castle.
+The imposing Nordkirchen Castle lies in the middle of extensive parkland in the immediate vicinity of the village of Nordkirchen.
+Wonderful walking paths lead through the castle park and end at Nordkirchen Castle.

 Opening hours